doctrine/dbal/UPGRADE.md

 # Upgrade to 3.4

+## Deprecated transaction nesting without savepoints

+Starting a transaction inside another transaction with `Doctrine\DBAL\Connection::beginTransaction()` without enabling transaction nesting with savepoints beforehand is deprecated.

+Transaction nesting with savepoints can be enabled with `$connection->setNestTransactionsWithSavepoints(true);`

+In case your platform does not support savepoints, you will have to rework your application logic so as to avoid nested transaction blocks.

 ## Added runtime deprecations for the default string column length.

 In addition to the formal deprecation introduced in DBAL 3.2, the library will now emit a deprecation message at runtime